Banner with the text “Intro Snippets” and subtitle “Answer User Questions Instantly” on an orange tech-style background with flowing lines and dots

 What Is an Intro Snippet?

-An intro snippet is a short paragraph at the top of a page or blog post that clearly and directly answers the primary intent behind a user’s query.
+An intro snippet is a short paragraph at the top of a page or post that directly addresses the user’s core intent.
+It typically includes:

 • A clear, jargon-free explanation of the topic